CMSgov/bluebutton-site-static/_pages/developers.md

 * `code_challenge`
 * `codechallengemethod = "S256"`

-These optional parameteres will be used in the examples in the following sections.
-To learn more about this flow, refer to [OAuth.com](https://www.oauth.com/){:target="_blank"}.
+These optional parameters will be used in the examples in the following sections.
+To learn more about this flow, refer to [OAuth.com](https://www.oauth.com/){:target="_blank"}

 #### User authorization